top of page

 I’ve been set to think about boxes by a friend with whom I’m writing a journal.
 Issue #1, which will be printed in June, is going to be on boxes.
 One of the things I think about boxes is how, even though “box” starts with the letter B, which does have a strong presence in the word, it is the X that stands out.
 I think of “box” as an X-word.
 In a word, the letter X is such a striking feature that, unlike other letters, a word doesn’t have to start with X to be considered an X-word.
 Take “extra” as another example.

-What I want to think about with Call Mark Video Collective involves lists of words in alphabetical order—hence me thinking about letters in a way where I know that words beginning with D are the ones that disappoint, words beginning with P are the ones that promise, and words that hurt are the ones that begin with a T. This clumsy theory is part of a writing project that has entirely mobilized me and led me to the conclusion that I need to collaborate with a video collective, without fully understanding what a video collective is or what working with a video collective is like.
+What I want to think about with Call Mark Video Collective involves lists of words in alphabetical order—hence me thinking about letters in a way where I know that words beginning with D are the ones that disappoint, words beginning with P are the ones that promise, and words that hurt are the ones that begin with a T. This clumsy theory is part of a writing project that has entirely mobilised me and led me to the conclusion that I need to collaborate with a video collective, without fully understanding what a video collective is or what working with a video collective is like.

 This was the struggle I shared with my writer friend, who led me to write this email.
 I hope it’s not too out of touch, just enough to signal the touch of my thinking, hoping to encounter correspondence in San Diego.